jemunro/Tidy-nf/README.md

     * rename a variable
     * see `dplyr::rename()`
     * differences:
-            - only a single variable may be renames
+            - only a single variable may be renamed
             - not given as a formula
     * e.g. `channel.rename('old_name', 'new_name')`
 * **unname()**